yasten/cv/index.md

 `March 2019 - November 2019`
 __Synthetic Biologist & Head of Parts__, iGEM, University of Nottingham

 <p>An international, open-source genetic engineering competition.
-I headed the lab safety and Parts Regisrty (functional DNA sequence repository) aspects of the competition as well as my typical wet-lab duties. <a href="https://2019.igem.org/Team:Nottingham/Description">More info on our wiki</a>.</p>
+I headed the lab safety and Parts Registry (functional DNA sequence repository) aspects of the competition as well as my typical wet-lab duties. <a href="https://2019.igem.org/Team:Nottingham/Description">More info on our wiki</a>.</p>
 <br />

 <ul>